authhero/auth/README.md

 - Magic link
 - Code

-After having been burnt by several freemium model auth solutions that get too expensive once you start growing the user base I wanted a solution where you easily can eject and host it straight on Cloudflare.
+After having been burnt by several freemium model auth solutions that get too expensive once you start growing the user base I wanted a solution where you can get started with a hosted solution but alos easily can eject and host it yourself straight on Cloudflare.

 It's based on the following tech stack

 - Cloudflare workers (with tsoa)
-- Durable objects and KV for storage
+- Durable objects (with trpc) for login logic and storage
+- Cloudflare queues for events
+- D1 sqlite database for admin api
+- KV storage for logs
 - Mailchannels for passoword reset and code/magic links

-It's API only, so bring your own UI :)
+It contains a hosted UI for the login forms that can be easily styled or modified using liquid templates.
+Or you can roll your own UI and just use the the API.

+## Auth0 compability

+The goal is to keep the API compatible with the auth0 api so that all the client libraries from auth0 works.
+This way there's no need to maintain a separate set of client libraries and it makes the migration from auth0 very easy.

 ## Tokens